picsldev/pyerp/README.md

 # PyERP
 PyERP is an open-source, user-oriented, ERP system based on Django framework.
+If you want to help both as an investor or as a developer send me email: mfalcon@ynext.cl :+1:

 # Telegram Group (Pyerp)
 https://t.me/pyerp